Jonathan Jones

 Jonathan Jones is a senior researcher and data journalist for Construction Coverage.
 He received his J.D. from Loyola Law School in Los Angeles and has degrees in philosophy and political science from UCLA.
 When Jon is not researching real estate and public policy, he likes to fix up old cars and work on home improvement projects.

-American Cities With the Oldest Homes
+Cities With the Most Construction Workers

 Suburban home